Strep throat is a disease that causes a sore throat (pharyngitis). It is an infection with a germ called Group A

 Some strains of strep throat can lead to a scarlet fever-like rash.
 The rash first appears on the neck and chest.
 It may then spreads over the body.
 The rash may feel rough like sandpaper.

 Many other causes of sore throat may have the same symptoms.
 Your health care provider must do a test to diagnose strep throat and decide whether to prescribe antibiotics.

 A rapid strep test can be done in most health care provider offices.
 However, the test may be negative, even if strep is present.

-If the rapid strep test is negative and your health care provider still suspects that the strep virus is causing the sore throat, a throat swab can be tested (cultured) to see if strep grows from it.
+If the rapid strep test is negative and your health care provider still suspects that the strep bacteria is causing the sore throat, a throat swab can be tested (cultured) to see if strep grows from it.
 Results will take 1 to 2 days.

 Most sore throats are caused by viruses, not bacteria.

 Sore throats should be treated with antibiotics only if the strep test is positive.
 Antibiotics are taken to prevent rare but more serious health problems, such as rheumatic fever.

 Penicillin or amoxicillin are most often the first drugs tried.
 Antibiotics should be taken for 10 days, even though symptoms are often gone within a few days.

 The following tips may help your sore throat feel better: